 The Chevy Chase Presbyterian Church opens our doors to those who may wish to hold a Service of Witness to the Resurrection in our sanctuary or chapel.

-For a complete overview of our beliefs, practices, and polices concerning scheduling and conducting a funeral or memorial service at this church, please see the booklet The Service of Witness to the Resurrection, and the accompanying fee schedule.
+For a complete overview of our beliefs, practices, and polices concerning scheduling and conducting a funeral or memorial service at this church, please contact the church office for more information.

 Please know that our pastors stand ready to assist you at every stage of your life’s journey, including making preparations for death.
 Please feel free to contact any one of them for information, assistance, or to clarify your desires.